Arthritis is a common problem that many people experience.

 This treatment will vary depending on the severity of your symptoms and their location.

-First and foremost is helping you to understand osteoarthritis, its complications and offer education about obesity and healthy lifestyle choices.
+First and foremost is helping you to understand osteoarthritis, its complications, and offer education about obesity and healthy lifestyle choices.

 This is because treatment is most effective when combined with lifestyle changes if required.

-Bear in mind that being overweight can put an extra strain on your joints and increase your risk of osteoarthritis.
+But, bear in mind that being overweight can put an extra strain on your joints and increase your risk of osteoarthritis.

 Another example of a lifestyle change is to ensure that you receive adequate sleep because it can help to reduce swelling and inflammation.